Thomas & Friends series 4: Episodes

+Reception

+Kurt Dahlke a reviewer of DVD Talk, who reviewed the series 4 episodes "Bulldog" and "Peter Sam and the Refreshment Lady" for the DVD: Thomas & Friends: Hop on Board - Songs and Stories, give them a mixed-to-negative review, saying that you might survive just by giving it a Rent It.

 Home media

 United Kingdom

 As with Series 3, much of Series 4 debuted on VHS before the TV screenings.
 The Video Collection released "Rock 'n' Roll and Other Stories" in November 1994 which contained eight episodes.
-Another selection of eight episodes was released as "Thomas & Stepney and Other Stories" in May 1995, and two more episodes debuted on the compilation release "Thomas' Train and 17 Other Stories" in July 1995.
+Another selection of nine episodes was released on "Thomas & Stepney and Other Stories" in May 1995, and two more episodes debuted on the compilation release "Thomas' Train and 17 Other Stories" in July 1995.
 The last remaining five episodes which had already aired on television at that point were released as "Story and Song Collection" in March 1996, with five songs produced for the series.

 Video Collection International released a complete series VHS set in 2001, available as either a single-VHS or double-VHS release.
 It was soon released on DVD in 2004 as part of the "Classic Collection Boxset" before being released on its own in 2006.

 Episodes from the series (such as "Peter Sam & the Refreshment Lady" and "Four Little Engines") have also made it to various compilation releases with other series.
 Such as "Playtime" in March 1997 and "Chases, Races and Runaways" in October 1997.